mattyway/RFPowerView/README.md

 | 12 | Logical Source ID | `0x0000` | ID of hub |
 | 16 | Scene ID | `1B` |  |
 | 17 | Checksum  | `0x446B` |  |

-Note: activating scenes is not supported by the library (yet!)